nicho-n/paricia2/README.md

 In your browser, visit http://localhost:5000

 ## Notes:
-Until an in-memory feature is added, you will need a default instance of mongo running on your computer.
+Until an in-memory feature is added, you will need mongo running on your computer.